top of page

 1920s Letters.

 In the 1920s women gained the vote, Kool-Aid & Reeces were invented, and a Missouri baker invented "sliced" bread!
-Thankfully there were also letters like those sent by the Stocker Family.
-Read on for more.
+Thankfully there were also letters like those in the Davis series and more.

-Twenty seven letters between 1920 and 1921 written between "Thelma" and "K" Kluppelberg in Georgia during Thelma's time in Washington D.C. and New York.
+In the 24 Klueppelberg letters -- between 1920 and 1922 -- we meet "Thelma" who is writing to "K" Klueppelberg in Georgia during her time in Washington D.C. and New York.

 Speilman (1926)